-A successful library referendum campaign can do many things for your local library or library system; provide for capital repair and improvement projects, constructing new facilities or branches, compensate for inflation, and increase services for the community.
-These campaigns must be implemented with careful strategy and messaging, especially whenever a potential tax increase may be involved.
-Here are some tips and resources that can help your local advocates start their own process:
+A successful library referendum campaign can do many things for your local library or library system: provide for capital repair and improvement projects, fund construction of new facilities or branches, compensate for inflation, or maintain or increase critical services for the community.
+These campaigns must be implemented with careful strategy and messaging, especially whenever a potential tax increase is involved.
+Here are some tips and resources that can help libraries and local advocates start their own process:

 Here are six things to do before you launch a referendum campaign:

 - Watch the Library Campaign Training Institute webcast series, co-hosted by ALA and United for Libraries:

 - Unify your library’s branding so that it reflects your mission and is recognized throughout the community.

 - Conduct educational outreach; visit community based-organizations and local business groups to talk about the library’s work and how it serves the community.

 - Develop a public awareness campaign.
 Use the many resources available through Libraries Transform, ALA's public awareness and advocacy campaign.

 - Plan your campaign outside of work hours and away from the building.
 Identify a campaign chair who is not a library staff member and delineate responsibilities.